aalejunior/Juniorkk/README.md

 ### Hi there, I'm Junior  👋

-# Wrong is to think you know everything.
+# Focus on what you can control.

 - 🌱 I’m currently learning: Javascript 🤣
 - ⚡ Fun fact: I love to draw and drink coffe